wssuite/NurseScheduler/README.md

 The C++ code and the instances shared on this repository allow to solve a static variant of the nurse scheduling problem described in the second international nurse rostering competition (INRC-II) as well as the original dynamic problem.
 Every information about INRC-II can be found on their website http://mobiz.vives.be/inrc2/, and the initial description of the problem as well as the methodology corresponding to this code are given in:
-[1] S. Ceschia, N. Thi, T. Dang, and P. De Causmaecker, "Second International Nurse Rostering Competition (INRC-II): Problem Description and Rules." p.
+[1] S. Ceschia, N. Thi, T. Dang, and P. De Causmaecker, "Second International Nurse Rostering Competition (INRC-II): Problem Description and Rules.", CoRR, p.
 1–18, 2015.

-[2] A. Legrain, J. Omer and S. Rosat, "An Online Stochastic Algorithm for a Dynamic Nurse Scheduling Problem", p.
-1-26, 2017, submitted manuscript.
-The methods implemented in this code are all described in this manuscript (still under revision).
-Please cite it in any use of our code.
+[2] A. Legrain, J. Omer and S. Rosat, "An Online Stochastic Algorithm for a Dynamic Nurse Scheduling Problem", European Journal of Operational Research, 2018.
+The methods implemented in this code are all described in this manuscript.
+Please cite it in any use of our dynamic code.

 [3] A. Legrain, J. Omer and S. Rosat, "A rotation-based branch-and-price approach for the nurse scheduling problem", p.
 1-28, 2017, submitted manuscript.
 This reference describes the offline solver used for solving the nurse scheduling problem.
+Please cite it in any use of our static code.

 These two references can also be found in the directory ./references.